Kaylaesmith1/activities-frontend/README.md

 # **Iowa Summer Activities**

 The Iowa Summer Activities website was created to be a hub of information for people in the Des Moines (Iowa) area to checkout all types of summer activities.
-The city itself generally has a good handle on diseminating information about specific events but I wanted to incorporate general venues and activities into this sight that may not have a specific event date or time.
+The city itself generally has a good handle on disseminating information about specific events but I wanted to incorporate general venues and activities into this site that may not have a specific event date or time.

 As such, visitors and residents alike can enjoy the number of activities and outdoor events that Des Moines has to offer, whether they're life-long Iowans or just visiting for a few days.
-This website will hopefully enable neighbors to connect with each other through similar interests while enjoying the hustle and bustle (or tranquility, depending on the activity) of the city in Summer.
+This website will hopefully enable neighbors to connect with each other through similar interests while enjoying the hustle and bustle (or tranquility, depending on the activity) of the city in summer.

 Through the platform, registered, logged-in users can create events and upload information about them.
 Users can also create a profile and like and comment on others' posts, leave a review of an event and follow other users.

 Though it could have a place in a real-world setting, this website was created for Portfolio Project 5 (Advanced Front End) as part of the Diploma in Full Stack Software Development program through [Code Institute](https://www.codeinstitute.net).
-Iowa Summer Activities is ficticious and does not provide veritable information for events happening in Iowa.
+Iowa Summer Activities is ficticious and might not provide veritable information for events happening in Iowa.

 Take a look at the live website [here](https://activities-frontend-6f71eff2ee1a.herokuapp.com/).